SLIB53/project-preconfiguration-iac-recipe/README.md

 }
 ```

-Then, rerun `init` and pass the preconfiguration backend bucket in a
+Lastly, rerun `init` and pass the preconfiguration backend bucket in a
 [partial backend configuration][terraform-backend-partial-configuration]:

 ```sh